typings/registry/README.md

 ## Contributing

+### As package author

+You can create typings and distribute them with your NPM package.
+Check out how we can collaborate (if you need help) [in this issue](https://github.com/typings/typings/issues/322).
+The TypeScript team gives some additional help in [their handbook](https://www.typescriptlang.org/docs/handbook/typings-for-npm-packages.html), which entails creating a definition in external module format and linking to it from `package.json`.
+Feel free to ask questions!

+### Ask the author

+You can open an issue in the package's repository and ask if they'd be interested in providing a TypeScript definition for their users.
+If they are, you can link them to [this issue on collaborating](https://github.com/typings/typings/issues/322), in case they need a hand getting started.

+### Contribute yourself

-1. Fork the project and run `npm install`
+1. Fork the registry and run `npm install`
-2. Write a typings definition and upload to GitHub - here's an [example using the npm's debug package](https://github.com/typed-typings/npm-debug/blob/master/typings.json)
+2. Write a typings definition and upload to GitHub - here's an [example using NPM's `debug` package](https://github.com/typings/typed-debug/blob/master/typings.json)
-3. Use [semver](http://semver.org/) to specify the _minimum_ version the typing is valid for - here's [debug again](https://github.com/typings/registry/blob/master/npm/debug.json)
+3. Use [semver](http://semver.org/) to specify the _minimum_ version the typings are valid for in the registry - here's [debug again](https://github.com/typings/registry/blob/master/npm/debug.json)
-4. Run `npm test` to check that the registry is valid, and make a pull request
+4. Commit and run `npm test` to check that the registry is valid, make a pull request
-5. Once the pull request is merged, it is used as the canonical reference - `typings install debug`
+5. Once the pull request is merged, it will be used as the canonical reference - `typings install debug`

 ## Requests

 An up-to-date list of [typings requests](https://github.com/typings/registry/labels/typings%20request) are labelled in the registry.

-## Creating Your Own Typings
+## Creating Typings

 * Initialize a new repository (usually `typed-<package name>` to differentiate from your other projects)
 * Use [generator-typings](https://github.com/typings/generator-typings) to generate the project, or manually: